mmozeiko/pkgi/README.md

   You need to install the [npdrm_free][] plugin in VSH, or install games as ISO.

+6. I want to install PSP and PSX games on another partition.

+  You can change the partitions these games are installed to with the following configuration line:

+    install_psp_psx_location uma0:

+  The default value is `ux0:`

 # Building

 You need to have [Vita SDK][vitasdk] with [libvita2d][] installed.